knative/community/STEERING-COMMITTEE.md

 ## Committee Meetings

-KSC currently meets weekly, or as-needed.
+KSC currently meets biweekly, or as-needed.
 Meetings are open to public and held online.

 Given the private nature of some of these discussions (e.g. privacy, private